-People who enjoy the good-life are certainly well-catered for in Haarlem in August, with several spectacular festivals drawing the crowds.
+If you enjoy the good-life, you will certainly be well-catered for in Haarlem in August.
+Several spectacular festivals provide a memorable backdrop.
 Foodies will delight both in the Haarlem Culinair weekend, a gastronomic food fest and ProefPark, whereas music-lovers are treated to spectacular acts with Haarlem Jazz & more.

 September in Haarlem

-The opening of the cultural season takes place in Haarlem in September – and with awesome theatrical venues – visitors are in for a treat!
+The opening of the cultural season takes place in Haarlem in September.
+With awesome theatrical venues – you are in for a treat!

 October in Haarlem

-October in Haarlem is dedicated to children with numerous activities, concerts and festivals dedicated to the younger family members throughout the month.
+October in Haarlem is dedicated to children.
+Numerous activities, concerts and festivals are dedicated to the younger family members throughout this month.

 November in Haarlem

 Even though it is a bit dreary in terms of weather, the Dutch Sinterklaas tradition tends to bring much merriment and cheer to Haarlem in November.
-Put your shoe out before going to bed and see if anything happens.
+Put your shoe out before going to bed and see if you wake up to a treat.

 December in Haarlem

-Haarlem’s Christmas market is a not to be missed event!
-Crafts, original gifts, gluhwein and hot chocolate are all on offer on the city’s main square (the Grotemarkt) and surrounding streets.
+Haarlem’s Christmas market is not to be missed!
+Original gifts, arts and crafts, gluhwein and hot chocolate are all on offer on the city’s main square (the Grotemarkt) and surrounding streets.
 Public carol singing adds to the feel-good factor!